Digital remittance in the global economy and why it cries out for robust eKYC

 BASIS ID and Remittance business

-BASIS ID’s award-winning AML software adds speed and accuracy to the compliance process and easily scale with a company’s needs while simultaneously adapting to changes in legislation and constantly evolving criminal techniques on an ongoing basis.
+BASIS ID’s award-winning Anti Money Laundering software adds speed and accuracy to the compliance process and easily scale with a company’s needs while simultaneously adapting to changes in legislation and constantly evolving criminal techniques on an ongoing basis.
 This is the reason why remittance service providers from all over the world choose BASIS ID.

 One of the recent partners affiliating with BASIS ID is Kemit kingdom, a Swiss start-up company founded by Swiss Africans with years of experience in the banking and FINTECH industry in Africa and Switzerland.
 Their latest innovative project called Wakanda Messenger is aimed to be Africa’s own social network and messenger app with remittance services integrated within it.